-Up to 12 Alarms can be interconnected so that if one senses fire or dangerous levels of CO, all Alarms sound.
-It can be a hardwired interconnection or a wireless interconnection (for the latter an Ei3000MRF SmartLINK module needs to be added to each Alarm - sold separately).
+Up to 12 Alarms can be interconnected so that if one senses fire and/or CO, all Alarms sound.
+It can be a hardwired interconnection, a wireless interconnection or a mixture of both (for the wireless option an Ei3000MRF SmartLINK module needs to be added to each Alarm - sold separately).

-The Ei3000 series is supplied with a mounting plate that allows very quick and simple installation of the Alarm as it automatically connects both mains power and battery as the detector head slides onto the mounting plate.
+The Ei3000 series is supplied with a mounting plate that allows very quick and simple installation of the Alarm.
+The mains and battery power is automatically connected as the Alarm slides onto the mounting plate.